Infradevandops/NAMASKAH.APP/SECURITY.md

 ## Reporting a Vulnerability

 We take security vulnerabilities seriously.
-If you discover a security vulnerability in CumApp, please follow these steps:
+If you discover a security vulnerability in namaskah, please follow these steps:

 ### 🚨 **DO NOT** create a public GitHub issue for security vulnerabilities